Pathoschild/smapi-mod-dump/source/~bitwisejon/OneClickShedReloader/README.md

 containers much easier!
 > ![](screenshots/reload-building.png)

-This mod allows you to take full advantage of all available space within your Shed or Barn since there is never a need to enter it again!
+This mod allows you to take full advantage of all available space within a location since there is never a need to enter it again!
 > ![](screenshots/full-shed.png)

 ## Supported Buildings
 The following buildings are currently supported.
-If there is enough demand, I plan to add support for other buildings (and the Cellar!) as well.
 * Shed
 * Barn (any size)
-* Shed (any size)
+* Coop (any size)
+* Cellar (in the main house or a cabin - only the home owner can do this!)
+* Cave
+* Greenhouse

 ## Supported Containers
 The following containers are currently supported.
+* Auto-Grabber
+* Bee House
+* Cask
+* Charcoal Kiln
+* Cheese Press
+* Crystalarium
-* Preserves Jar
+* Furnace
 * Keg
-* Oil Maker
 * Loom
 * Mayonnaise Machine
+* Mushroom Box
+* Oil Maker
-* Cheese Press
+* Preserves Jar
-* Crystalariums
+* Recycling Machine

 ## Notes
 This mod does not affect your save game files in any way.
+Due to the required mouse events, this mod likely only works on PC.
+Other platforms are not officially supported.
 There are no known compatibility issues with this mod, but there could be problems with any mod that displays information while hovering the cursor over a building, or with mods that handle click events on buildings.
 If you discover any problems while using the mod, you can log an issue on the [BitwiseJon GitHub page](https://github.com/bitwisejon/StardewValleyMods/issues).
 Only U.S. English text is provided at this time.

 ## Mod Compatibility
-**Note:*** This mod is only compatible with version 1.4x of Stardew Valley (released 11/26/2019) and works in multiplayer as well.
+**Note:*** This mod is only compatible with version 1.45 of Stardew Valley (released 2/11/2020) and works in multiplayer as well.
 Starting with version 1.0.7 of this mod, Stardew Valley v1.3x is no longer supported.

 This mod is fully compatible with:
 * [Instant Buildings from Farm](http://www.nexusmods.com/stardewvalley/mods/2070) by me.